kwirk/eventgallery/admin/doc/checkout/methods.md

 ## Payment {#payment}

-Define how an oder can be payed.
+Define how an order can be payed.
+You can add additional messages which show up on review and confirmation pages.
+Using those messages you can create a payment method like Cash in Advance where you can name the right way for the customer to send you the money.

 ![Configuration options](img/backend/backend_paymentmethodes.jpg)